 - Cope with your triggers

-By providing you the tools you need to better manage everyday situations, you can take back the power from your addiction.
+By providing you with the tools you need to better manage everyday situations, you can take back the power from your addiction.

 3. Addressing underlying mental health issues